jinghuazhao/INF/docs/rsid/README.md

 # Notes

-## Joint/conditional analysis and fine-mapping
+## Conditional analysis and fine-mapping

 The INTERVAL data is used as reference panel.
 The logic of this specific directory is a simple solution of the dilemma that the reference data, possibly like others, uses reference sequence ID (rsid) whenever possible.
 However, during meta-analysis the practice of using rsids is undesirable so SNPID, i.e., chr:pos_A1_A2, (A1<=A2) is necessary.